Easy Eggs Benedict Casserole

 I thought about how I would make this Easy Eggs Benedict Casserole using minimal,, easily accessible ingredients.
 It came together easily and was absolutely delicious.
 I could barely keep Mister away from it so that I could take pictures for this blog post!

 There is a complete and printable recipe at the end of this post.
 I will walk you through the ingredients and steps in the next few paragraphs.
 As I said, you need very few ingredients for this recipe.
-The only semi unique ingredient are the Chateau Bread Dumplings but they are in stores in 14 states and you can order them online with FREE next day shipping.
+The only semi unique ingredient that I sometimes use, are the Chateau Bread Dumplings (pictured) and can sometimes be hard to find outside of Illinois, but you can also use French bread or any bread that’s somewhat chewy and with not a super crispy crust.

 What you need for this recipe is the following (exact amounts are in the printable recipe below)